spdes/kalman-rust/README.md

 This repository features a **simple** Kalman filter and RTS smoother (KFS) implementation in Rust by using the [ndarray](https://github.com/rust-ndarray/ndarray) library.

-By **simple**, I mean that the implementation is *not* at its most efficient form not to mention production-ready.
-It is almost a direct translation of my past Python implementations of KFS, and I tried to keep the syntax here readable for Python/Matlab/Julia users.
-This means that if you are familar with Python/Matlab/Julia and is interesting to learn Rust, then this implementation would be a good starting example for you.
+By **simple**, I mean that this implementation is almost a direct translation of my past Python implementations of KFS, and I tried to keep the syntax here readable for Python/Matlab/Julia users.
+It on ther other hand means that this implementation would be a good starting example for you, if you are familar with Python/Matlab/Julia and is interesting to learn Rust.

 # Installation and run